bluenviron/mediamtx/README.md

 RTSP server.

 Flags:
   --help     Show context-sensitive help (also try --help-long and --help-man).
   --version  print version

-  --protocols="udp,tcp"  supported protocols
-  --rtsp-port=8554       port of the RTSP TCP listener --rtp-port=8000        port of the RTP UDP listener --rtcp-port=8001       port of the RTCP UDP listener --read-timeout=5s      timeout of read operations --write-timeout=5s     timeout of write operations --publish-user=""      optional username required to publish --publish-pass=""      optional password required to publish --publish-ips=""       comma-separated list of IPs or networks (x.x.x.x/24) that can publish --read-user=""         optional username required to read --read-pass=""         optional password required to read --read-ips=""          comma-separated list of IPs or networks (x.x.x.x/24) that can read --pre-script=""        optional script to run on client connect --post-script=""       optional script to run on client disconnect --pprof                enable pprof on port 9999 to monitor performance
+Args:
+  [<confpath>]  path to a config file.
+The default is conf.yml.
+Use 'stdin' to
+                read config from stdin
 ```

 #### Compile and run from source